Pathological jealousy: Epidemiology

-There is no known prevalence of morbid jealousy; currently there is no community survey tracking its existence in individuals.
-As of late, it is considered to be a rare occurrence.
+There is no known prevalence of morbid jealousy; currently, there is no community survey tracking its existence in individuals.
+As of 1979, it was considered to be a rare occurrence.
 Still, many counselors encounter cases of morbid jealousy.
-Some clinicians may never be able to treat this condition due to other dominating psychopathologies present within the jealous person that call for more attention.
+Some clinicians may not at first be able to treat this condition due to other dominating psychopathologies present within the jealous person that call for priority attention.

 Men and women differ dramatically when it comes to morbid jealousy.
 Men who suffer from morbid jealousy are more likely than women to use violence and also are more likely to harm or kill with their hands rather than a blunt object.
 Women on the other hand, when using violence, tend to use a blunt object or knife.
 Men focus on the rival's status and resources when it comes to the threat of jealousy they fear.
-Women tend to become more jealous of a potential threat on their rival's youth and physical attractiveness.
+Women tend to become more jealous of a potential threat based on their rival's youth and physical attractiveness.

 Triggers

-For men the strongest trigger is sexual infidelity and with women the strongest trigger is emotional infidelity.
-If partner-related violence does not stop infidelity from happening, the male mate will sometimes resort to suicide instead.
-The final resort to stopping infidelity inside of morbid jealousy is to commit partner murder.
-Women are much less likely to kill their partner, unless it is in self-defense.
-Morbid jealousy can occur in a number of conditions such as chronic alcoholism, addiction to substances other than alcohol (i.e. cocaine, amphetamines.), organic brain disorders (i.e. Parkinson's, Huntington's), schizophrenia, neurosis, affective disturbances or personality disorders.
+Research indicates that for men, sexual infidelity is typically the most significant trigger of morbid jealousy, whereas for women, emotional infidelity tends to elicit a stronger response.
+In cases where partner-related violence does not deter infidelity, some male individuals may resort to suicide as a final response.
+In extreme circumstances, morbid jealousy may culminate in partner homicide as a means of attempting to prevent further infidelity.
+Statistically, women are considerably less likely to commit such acts, with most cases occurring in the context of self-defense.

+Morbid jealousy has been observed in association with a range of medical and psychiatric conditions, including chronic alcoholism, substance dependence (such as cocaine and amphetamines), and various organic brain disorders (e.g., Parkinson's disease, Huntington's disease).
+It is also linked to psychiatric conditions such as schizophrenia, neuroses, mood disorders, and personality disorders.